We have confirmed the normal operation of BLOCK_HASH_MODIFIER.

 For example, if blockchain has 500,000 blocks, the key will be deserialized 500,000 times.
-Then, since memcpy is called several times internally, it is a heavy process.
-Furthermore, it will be strcmp in the comparison process.
-It’s heavy.

 On the other hand, in the case of SQLite, the key can be specified in advance by the condition, so they only need to get the value.